Constraint-Level Design of zkEVMs: Architectures, Trade-offs, and Evolution: Introduction

 The complexity of encoding EVM semantics into constraint systems has not deterred rapid development, as zkEVMs have transitioned from theoretical constructs to production infrastructures \cite{taiko2024whitepaper,polygon_zkevm,scroll2024whitepaper,linea2022,begassat2021specification,zksync2024protocol}.
 However, despite their significance in contributing to Ethereum scalability, existing literature fails to provide a comprehensive architectural analysis of their internal design.
-This poses a significant gap as practitioners lack the architectural understanding needed to evaluate trade-offs, optimize implementations, or identify security risks.
 Current work remains fragmented across three categories.
-First, implementation-focused studies \cite{nguyen2024ethereum} examine individual zkEVM projects in isolation without comparative analysis across different systems.
+First, implementation-focused studies \cite{nguyen2024ethereum} compare zkEVM projects at the ecosystem and deployment level rather than analyzing internal constraint-system design.
 Second, cryptographic surveys \cite{lavin2024survey, liang2025sok} concentrate on the mathematical foundations of zero-knowledge proofs but do not address how these systems specifically encode Ethereum execution.
+Related systematizations target general-purpose zero-knowledge virtual machines, decomposing them into instruction set, virtual machine, and proving layers \cite{yang2026sok}, or benchmark developer tooling across proof frameworks \cite{sheybani2025zero}.
+These works treat EVM execution as one instance among many native instruction sets.
+They do not classify zkEVMs by EVM-compatibility level, nor analyze the constraint cost that each level imposes.
 Third, Layer 2 scaling surveys \cite{rebello2024survey, gudgeon2020sok} treat zkEVMs as black-box components within the broader blockchain ecosystem, discussing their role in scalability without examining their internal architectural choices or the engineering trade-offs that determine their capabilities and limitations.
-This survey addresses these gaps through the following contributions: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=4pt] \item \textbf{Architectural Analysis:} We systematically analyze how zkEVM implementations encode EVM semantics into algebraic constraint systems, examining the trade-offs between arithmetization schemes and their impact on constraint complexity. \item \textbf{Comparative Framework:} We develop a classification framework (Table~\ref{zkevm:tab:zkevm_design_matrix_binary}) that maps zkEVM architectures across key design dimensions: dispatch mechanisms, semantic transformation strategies, and recursion approaches, revealing how design choices at each layer affect overall system properties. \item \textbf{Open Challenges:} We identify critical problems across seven domains: performance optimization, formal verification guarantees, hybrid architectures, standardization needs, decentralization requirements, privacy preservation, and interoperability.
-This establishes a comprehensive research roadmap for advancing zkEVM technology. \end{itemize}
+To our knowledge, this survey provides the first constraint-level analysis of zkEVM architectures, addressing these gaps through the following contributions: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=4pt] \item \textbf{Architectural Analysis:} We systematically analyze how zkEVM implementations encode EVM semantics into algebraic constraint systems, examining the trade-offs between arithmetization schemes and their impact on constraint complexity. \item \textbf{Comparative Framework:} We develop a classification framework that maps zkEVM architectures across the four design dimensions analyzed in this survey, namely arithmetization frameworks, dispatch mechanisms, semantic transformation strategies, and recursion approaches.
+Table~\ref{zkevm:tab:zkevm_design_matrix_binary} consolidates this comparison, revealing how design choices at each layer affect overall system properties. \item \textbf{Open Challenges:} We outline the main applications and challenges across two fronts.
+For applications, we focus on verifiable exploit disclosure, L1 proof-based validation, and private DeFi compliance.
+For open problems, we highlight lowering proving latency, improving hardware acceleration, applying formal verification to zkEVM semantics, building reliable benchmarking frameworks, and enabling zkEVM interoperability.
+Together, these points form a clear research roadmap for advancing zkEVM technology. \end{itemize}